Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 Warner Bros.
 Discovery was formed in April 2022 after the merger of Discovery and WarnerMedia.

-Zaslav plans to combine Discovery+ and HBO Max into a single product starting in the spring of 2023.
-However, Discovery+ will remain available as a standalone service.
+Zaslav has combined Discovery+ and HBO Max content into a single product called Max.
+However, Discovery+ remains available as a standalone service.

 The service appeals to three types of people: